Animal Bites & Human Bites

 Unlike other scratches and bruises, it is recommended to seek medical care if a bite occurs.
 If these wounds are not treated immediately, then they can lead to serious infection.
 In some cases, an animal bite can be fatal due to rabies or venom.
-If you or a loved one has suffered from a bite, then the best thing you can do is seek medical attention as soon as possible.
+If you or a loved one has suffered an open wound from an animal or human bite, then the best thing you can do is seek medical attention as soon as possible.
 Both domestic and wild animals can bite if the animal is feeling threatened.
 Children have the highest risk of animal bites, especially from domestic pets.

 Here are some of the reasons why medical treatment might be needed for a bite: